Welcome to Dinnington Group Practice

 We can arrange interpretation and translation services in person or by phone for patients who do not speak English.
 Please let us know if you need this service when booking an appointment

-We understand that a lot of you have many questions and queries with regards to the evolving situation with Covid-19.
+We understand that you may have questions and queries with regards to the evolving situation with Coronavirus (COVID-19).
 To try to help with these we have created this “frequently asked questions” section of our website.

 This is the best advice we can give you at this time and we hope it is useful.
 Please do take a look at it before you call the surgery.
 We will aim to regularly update this section.